Celebrating 25 Years of Service In Appalachia and Latin America

 While impacting the lives of hundreds of families, our students have also been transformed in so many ways by these experiences.
 They have learned that Christ can most easily be found when one lives in compassion and solidarity with those in need, that young people can bring hope and healing to places of poverty and injustice, that the persons who are poor have much to teach us about the inherent dignity of all people, and ultimately, that there is no “us and them,” only us.

-Please send reflections on your experience serving on a Christian Service Immersion program in Appalachia or Latin America.
+Please share your reflections on your experience serving on a Christian Service Immersion program in Appalachia or Latin America here.